This document describes Chromium's high-level architecture.

 In general, each new window or tab opens in a new process.
 The browser

 will spawn a new process and instruct it to create a single

 Each IPC connection to a browser process watches the process handles.
 If these handles are signaled, the render process has crashed and the tabs are notified of the crash.
 For now, we show a "sad tab" screen that notifies the user that the renderer has crashed.
 The page can be reloaded by pressing the reload button or by starting a new navigation.
 When this happens, we notice that there is no process and create a new one.

-Given Webkit is running in a separate process, we have the opportunity to restrict its access to system resources.
+Given the renderer is running in a separate process, we have the opportunity to restrict its access to system resources via sandboxing.
 For example, we can ensure that the renderer's only access to the network is via its parent browser process.
 Likewise, we can restrict its access to the filesystem using the host operating system's built-in permissions.

 In addition to restricting the renderer's access to the filesystem and network, we can also place limitations on its access to the user's display and related objects.
 We run each render process on a separate Windows "Desktop" which is not visible to the user.
 This prevents a compromised renderer from opening new windows or capturing keystrokes.